There is a big misconception that content marketing doesn’t drive sales. But if it didn’t work well, none of our companies would exist.

 The key parts of a webinar: There are five main parts of a webinar slideshow that you’ll need to create for your webinar.

 First, you have the introduction slide(s).
-Something I haven’t really mentioned is that webinars can attract viewers who aren’t part of your regular audience.
+Something we haven’t really mentioned is that webinars can attract viewers who aren’t part of your regular audience.

 So, while you’ll have some super fans on the webinar, there will also be some people to whom you should introduce yourself.